alshival/gpt-discord-bot/README.md

 We'll incorporate a `!GPT4` command once GPT-4 scales up.
 The bot's code is designed to let you switch models effortlessly, even to fine-tuned models.
 To explore all available options, visit the [OpenAI's models](https://platform.openai.com/docs/models) page.
 You can have this bot up and running in $\huge\textcolor{VioletRed}{\textsf{just 7 steps}}$.

+For those of you who would like us to host your bot, or if you would like customized solutions, visit our little shop: [alshival.com](https://alshival.com).

 For assistance in building more complex bots, integrating the bot with your data using a fine-tuned model, or training it for document search, please visit [Alshival.com](https://alshival.com).

 Remember, while using this bot, data privacy laws may apply in certain cases like Q&A bots for legal or medical documents.
 A self-hosted solution would be required rather than Discord for such use cases.